jetannenbaum/Bipes4RP2040/docs/labs/joystick.md

 # Our Ninth Lab: Using a Joystick to Draw Lines on an OLED Display

-## Parts for this Lab are the OLED display, with the addition of the Joystick
+## Parts for this Lab are the OLED display and a Joystick

 1. Using the setup from the last lab, we'll use the display.
 As a reminder: